 - Extremes when it comes to feelings about individuals (good or bad only)

-Attachment issues may also be behind obsessive love.
+Attachment, particularly insecure attachment, may also be behind obsessive love.
 Attachment theory claims that as we grow and develop, we will have one of a few attachment styles, depending on how our parents raise us.
-The main attachment styles include: secure, anxious-preoccupied, or avoidant.
-If a parent shows consistent love and support for their child while freely allowing them to explore, the child might end up with a secure attachment style that will carry over into their adult relationships.

-If the child is not shown consistent love and support, or if a parent restricts their exploration with overprotective behavior, the child may develop a different attachment style that makes adult relationships more challenging.
-Those with an anxious-preoccupied attachment style may be more likely to have obsessive and clingy tendencies.
-They might need constant reassurance, or experience delusional jealousy.
+Those with an anxious-preoccupied attachment style may be more likely to have obsessive and "clingy" tendencies.
+They might need constant reassurance or experience unwarranted jealousy.
 While your attachment style is not set in stone, it can take a commitment to self-awareness and developing new skills to change it.